-In the current article we do not explicitly make use of the mixing condition.
-However, in particular in the Appendix, we will make use of some of the results developed in \cite{CDS2021,DS2021} which depend on this mixing assumption.
+In the current article, we do not explicitly make use of the mixing condition.
+However, in particular in Section~\ref{sec:Perturbation_results_for_the_PAM}, we will employ some of the results developed in \cite{CDS2021,DS2022} which depend on this mixing assumption.

 The dynamics of BBMRE started at a position $x \in \R$ is as follows.
 Given a realisation of the environment $\xi$, we place one particle at $x$ at time $t = 0$.
 As time evolves, the particle follows the trajectory of a standard Brownian motion $(X_t)_{t\ge 0}$.
-Additionally and independently of everything else, while at position $y$, the particle gets killed with rate $\xi(y)$.
-Immediately after its death, the particle is replaced by $k$ independent copies at the site of death, according to some fixed offspring distribution $(p_k)_{k \in \N}$.
+Additionally and independently of everything else, while at position $y$, the particle is killed with rate $\xi(y)$.
+Immediately after its death, the particle is replaced by $k$ independent copies at the site of death, according to some fixed offspring distribution $(p_k)_{k \ge 1}$.
 All $k$ descendants evolve independently of each other according to the same stochastic diffusion-branching dynamics.

 We denote by $\PPP_x^{\xi}$ the quenched law of a BBMRE, started at $x$ and write $\EE_x^{\xi}$ for the corresponding expectation.
 Moreover, we denote by $N(t)$ the set of particles alive at time $t$.
-For any particle $\nu \in N(t)$ we denote by $(X_s^{\nu})_{s \in [0,t]}$ the spatial trajectory of the genealogy of ancestral particles of $\nu$ up to time $t$.
-Our main focus of interest lies in the maximally displaced particle of the BBMRE at time $t$,
+For any particle $\nu \in N(t)$ we denote by $(X_s^{\nu})_{s \in [0,t]}$ the spatial trajectory of the genealogy of ancestral particles of $\nu$ (unique at any given time) up to time $t$.
+Our main interest lies in the maximally displaced particle of the BBMRE at time $t$,

-Throughout this article we deal with supercritical branching such that the offspring distribution has second moments and particles always have at least one offspring.
+Throughout this article, we deal with supercritical branching such that the offspring distribution has second moments and particles always have at least one offspring.

 \begin{assumption} The offspring distribution $(p_k)_{k\ge 1}$ satisfies

 \end{assumption}